 - (1) Each share option has an exercise price equal to the fair market value of our ordinary shares on the date of grant and becomes exercisable at a rate of 8.33% per quarter over a period of three years from the date of grant, so long as the supervisory director continues to serve as a supervisory director on each such vesting date.
-Each share option expires 10 years after the date on which it was granted. - (2) Upon the vesting of each restricted share unit, shares are issued to the supervisory director on a one-to-one basis.
+Each share option expires 10 years after the date on which it was granted. - Upon the vesting of each restricted share unit, shares are issued to the supervisory director on a one-to-one basis.
 Restricted share units issued to supervisory directors before July 1, 2013 vest as to 8.33% of the shares subject to the unit per quarter over a period of three years, so long as the supervisory director continues to serve as a supervisory director on each such vesting date.
-Restricted share units issued to supervisory director a period of two years, so long as the supervisory director continues to serve as a supervisory director to the unit per quarter over a period of two years, so long as the supervisory director continues to serve as a supervisory director on each such vesting date. - (3) The market value of the restricted share units is determined by multiplying the number of restricted share units by \$40.46 per share, which was the closing price of our ordinary shares on NASDAQ on June 30, 2014, the last trading day of our fiscal year 2014.
+Restricted share units issued to supervisory directors after July 1, 2013 vest as to 12.5% of the shares subject to the unit per quarter over a period of two years, so long as the supervisory director continues to serve as a supervisory director on each such vesting date. - (3) The market value of the restricted share units is determined by multiplying the number of restricted share units by \$40.46 per share, which was the closing price of our ordinary shares on NASDAQ on June 30, 2014, the last trading day of our fiscal year 2014.